 Partial Oxidation Technology to Produce Synthesis gas from Methane Gas

 Controlled reactions take place by releasing heat energy that produces carbon monoxide and hydrogen from methane with less quantity of oxygen supply is scientifically explained by partial oxidation mechanism.
 Engineering model of partial oxidation equipment adapts technology from fixed bed reactor and combustion system.
-In overall, methane molecule splits into hydrogen and carbon monoxide on a catalyst that control the combustion reaction mechanism.
-Oxygen from air reacts with methane naturally in combustion engine when used as fuel in the form of CNG.
+In overall, methane molecule splits into hydrogen and carbon monoxide on a catalyst that controls the combustion reaction mechanism.
+Oxygen from the air reacts with methane naturally in combustion engine when used as fuel in the form of CNG.

-This spontaneous reaction generates heat and does mechanical work on piston.
+This spontaneous reaction generates heat and does mechanical work on the piston.
 The engine produces flue gas of carbon dioxide and water but in synthesis gas technology, this spontaneous reaction is controlled to produce CO and hydrogen along with fewer quantities of CO2 and H2O.
 Technologies developers from Royal Dutch and Texaco convert the methane gas into synthesis gas for valuable chemical products production plants.
 Desulphurization of methane gas is not required in many cases because partial oxidation reactor can handle less content of sulphur.
 The sulphur is converted into sulphur dioxide.
 However, oxygen for the process must be enough to prevent nitrogen content.
-An oxygen separation plant is required to produce oxygen from air.
-More over efficient heat exchange is required to utilize the heat energy released due to highly exothermic reaction, CH4 + 0.5O2 ↔ CO + 2H2.
+An oxygen separation plant is required to produce oxygen from the air.
+Moreover, efficient heat exchange is required to utilize the heat energy released due to the highly exothermic reaction, CH4 + 0.5O2 ↔ CO + 2H2.

-Types in partial oxidation
+Types in the partial oxidation

 - Catalytic (at less temperature and pressure)

 - Non-catalytic (old method at high temperature and pressure):